The Original Rocky changed action movies forever, and launched one of the most ultimate careers of all time!

 One of the interesting paradoxes of Rocky as a movie is that it’s a classic action movie which doesn’t really contain that much action.
 It’s a bold move on the films behalf that it keeps the audience waiting till the last act for the action to occur.
 It would still be a huge gamble in Hollywood now to forsake the formula of a script containing an action beat roughly every 20 pages.

 Rocky is a movie which takes creative risks that are seldom seen in action movies and its legacy is absolutely massive as we will explore over the next few articles. it rejuvenated a kind of storytelling which had really not been witnessed since the golden age of men’s pulp adventure magazines.
 It’s a movie which has shaped moviemaking and demonstrates the importance of a good script and a strong cast of actors in a action movie.
 There is a credible case that Rocky could be seen as the father of the contemporary action movie.

 What are your thoughts (or favorite scenes) from the original Rocky?
-Let us know in the comments or on our Facebook page!
+Let us know in the comments!